navneetdavang/PharmaApp/README.md

-# Pharmacy Management System Desktop Application
+# PharmaApp:
+A Desktop Application for a pharmacy where a chemist can manage the inventory and orders
 ## Technology:
 Java, JavaFx, SceneBuilder, MySQL, JUnit